-This course is a comprehensive study of the purpose and practice of a theology of worship in the local church.
-The study is divided into two parts: Cognitive theology that includes the understanding and discovery of a biblical theology of worship and music; and, practical application of theology which includes developing a strategy for teaching theology as a worship leader.
-The class is guided by a series of projects whereby students build a personal theology for private and public worship.
+This course is a study of the purpose and practice of a theology of worship in the local church.
+The study is divided into two parts: 1) the understanding and discovery of a biblical theology of worship and music that is biblically-rooted, Christ-centered, and gospel-focused; and, 2) practical application of that theology in a local church setting.
+Students develop a personal theology for application as a worship practitioner for both corporate and continuous worship.

 Worship is at the heart of everything we are and do as Christians.
 Our obedience to Christ as believers is in direct proportion to our concept of God and theology of worship.
 Our ministry endeavors are vain or done with half-hearted intent without worship; preaching without worship, music without worship, education without worship, evangelism without worship, missions without worship.
 Old and New Testament principles give apt attention to the practice of worship.
 The spiritual health of a believer is directly related to his/her concept and practice of private and public worship.

 Evangelical congregations often experience conflict related to their worship that may be traced to issues surrounding the theology of worship.
 Worship leaders carry their theology on the lyric of their songs.
 They teach theology.
 Misunderstanding or abuses of worship theology often lead to conflict.
 This course is both preventative as well as prescriptive in nature.
 The course offers systematic, historical, Old Testament, New Testament, and practical application for building a theology of worship.

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 There will be 6 Discussions throughout this course.
 The student is required to provide a thread in response to the provided topic for each forum.
 Each thread must be at least 350 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 250 words.